morkonrad/fusion/README.md

 What is this ?
 --------------
 It's parallelized implementation of multi-scale image decomposition algorithms.
 Current impl. includes CUDA based Lift-DWT and Mallat-DWT.
-Additionally there is also an initial impl. of Mallat-DWT parallelized with OpenMP for multi-core CPUs.
+Additionally there is an initial impl. of Mallat-DWT parallelized with OpenMP for multi-core CPUs.
 Finally, current impl. accelerates data transfers on Jetson TX2.

 Features
 ----------